For Parents & Loved Ones

 Our services to current students include individual and group counseling as well as seminars, emergency consultation, alcohol/substance counseling, crisis response, post-hospitalization services and mental health/medical withdrawal from classes.
 Please click on the links below to learn more about our services.

+The University Counseling Center is a short-term counseling center.
 Individual session limits are required to avoid long wait times for students and will be discussed between counselor and student.
 Group counseling is unlimited and offers a long-term treatment option.
 We serve current students only and there is no cost for our counseling services.

 If students are in crisis during UCC business hours, they should visit the Counseling Center for an urgent care appointment.
 If students are in crisis after hours, they can contact their Resident Assistant, Living Center Directors, Grand Valley Police Department, or call 911